 Meditation is very simple but it is not easy, as we are conditioned for distraction.
 It is an act of faith and perseverance.
 The fruits of meditation are love, peace, compassion, patience, understanding, joy, tolerance, kindness, freedom, faithfulness, humility and self-control – Galatians 5.

 Through the elements of Mediation; Silence, Stillness and Simplicity, we will return to our gifts outlined and live out of them.
 Plus, we may deepen our spiritual life leading to inner peace.

 “There is no part-time or partial prayer, as if the Spirit were not always alive in our heart.
 But there are times, our twice-daily meditation, when we make a complete turn of consciousness towards this ever-present reality.
 There comes a level of awakening when our awareness of this reality is constant, throughout our most diverse activities and concerns.” – Benedictine monk John Main

-Mindfulness in the Christian Tradition takes place on Saturday, 23rd March from 10 am – 4 pm
+Mindfulness in the Christian Tradition takes place tomorrow, Saturday,11th May from 10 am – 4 pm

 Facilitator: Marian Burke